5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 **NOT WORKING:**

-- Lid: Triggerein Sleep/Clamshell mode and switching over the main display to an External Monitor when the lid is closed
+- [ ] Lid: Triggering Sleep or Switching over the main display to an external monitor when closing the lid is not working.
-- Power LED keeps pulsing after exiting sleep
+- [ ] Power LED keeps pulsing after exiting sleep mode

 Any help on getting the lid fixed is highly, highly appreciated!
 </details>